 - Four Concentration Courses or four general electives

 For more information, contact the Advanced Academic Programs Admissions office at email@example.com.

 Carey MBA Program Requirements

-Courses are offered at Carey Business School’s Washington, D.C. and Baltimore campuses.
+Courses are offered online and at the Carey Business School’s Washington, D.C. or Baltimore campuses.

 Business Foundations (15 Courses; 30 Credits)

 Students must take the following courses.
 All courses are 2 credits.